ilja2209/raspberrypi-fan-controller/README.md

-# Fan controller for Raspberry Pi 4 with PID controller support
+# Fan controller for Raspberry Pi 4 based on PID regulator
 The sipliest fan controller which can be run on your raspberry pi to control CPU temperature.
-It uses simple logic:
+It can use PID regulator to ajust CPU temperature more precisely.
+It can also dramatically reduce noise of the CPU fan (Depends on settings).
+To use PID regulator you need to connect your fan to 12 pin (or to any of 13, 18, 19, 40, 41, 45 pins) and set temperature

 The application can be run with several parameters:
 ```